luciopaiva/luciopaiva/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Lucio Paiva, a software engineer living in Lisbon.
 Welcome to my collection of open source projects.
 You may be interested in [Heapify](https://github.com/luciopaiva/heapify), a fast Javascript priority queue implementation.
 [Witchcraft](https://github.com/luciopaiva/witchcraft), a cool Chrome extension to load custom JS/CSS files to any web page may also be of use.
+I publish here almost everything that I write, so browse around and you may find something else interesting.

-If you have the time, feel free to check all the other stuff I've been doing: https://luciopaiva.com.
+Also go ahead and check all the other stuff I've been doing: https://luciopaiva.com.